Computational "Renaissance Man": Humble and Curious!

 Dr. Alexander R. May MIET MInstP MIMA

-In particular, my present focus is on developing computational models for electromagnetic scattering processes - with a particular emphasis on surface scatter (e.g. oceans, materials), and the effect of atmospheric processes on imaging.
+In particular, my present focus is on developing computational models for electromagnetic scattering processes - with an emphasis on surface scatter (e.g. oceans, materials), and the effect of atmospheric processes on imaging.
 This is being combined with additional laboratory training and work at QinetiQ to develop physical intuition behind these processes.

 More generally, my main interests lie in the mathematical modelling of systems, whether that be in the fields of mechanical engineering, electrical engineering, physics, or even linguistics!